KITmetricslab/covid19-forecast-hub-de/README.md

 # A German COVID-19 Forecast Hub

 *THIS PROJECT IS IN A DEVELOPMENT STAGE AND NOT OPERATIONAL YET.
 WE CURRENTLY CANNOT GUARANTEE THE CORRECTNESS OF THE PROVIDED DATA.
-THIS PROJECT IS BY NO MEANS OFFICIALLY ENDORSED BY KIT NOR HITS.*
+THE PLATFORM IS BY NO MEANS OFFICIALLY ENDORSED BY KIT NOR HITS.*

 ## Purpose